 The Brexit negotiations are expected to be formally launched in March, in line with a previous commitment by the prime minister, with the Times reporting this week that the intended date will be 9 March to coincide with a meeting with EU leaders.

 The process to pass a “Brexit bill” in the UK parliament got well underway this week, with the House of Commons passing it Wednesday night.
-That bill will authorise the government to formally notify the EU under the Treaty of Lisbon of the UK’s intention to negotiate a withdrawal, a necessary procedural step to begin official talks.
+That bill will authorize the government to formally notify the EU under the Treaty of Lisbon of the UK’s intention to negotiate a withdrawal, a necessary procedural step to begin official talks.

-Trump has been a vocal supporter of Brexit, having openly endorsed the idea while he was still a presidential candidate, even before the 23 June referendum which saw a slim majority of UK voters support leaving the EU.
+Trump has been a vocal supporter of Brexit, has openly endorsed the idea while he was still a presidential candidate, even before the 23 June referendum which saw a slim majority of UK voters support leaving the EU.
 (See Bridges Weekly, 30 June 2016)

 “I think Brexit’s going to be a wonderful thing for your country.
 I think when it irons out, you’re going to have your own identity, and you’re going to have the people you want in your country and you’re going to be able to make free trade deals without having somebody watching you and what you’re doing,” said Trump during a joint press conference with the UK leader.